 Tram Station Roof

-In 2017 J. Mayer H. Architects won the architectural competition to design the ‘Rathausplatz’ (town hall square) in Kehl, Germany.
-Oval discs of reinforced concrete symbolize Rhine pebbles and thus the close connection between the cities of Strasbourg and Kehl.
+In 2017, J. Mayer H. Architects won the architectural competition to design the ‘Rathausplatz’ (town hall square) in Kehl, Germany.
+Oval discs of reinforced concrete, symbolizing Rhine pebbles, draw into focus the close connection between the cities of Strasbourg and Kehl.

-Two reinforced concrete roofs seem to balance on two “pebbles” each.
-Particular importance was attached to ensuring that the connection between the load-bearing reinforced concrete “pebbles” and the slabs lying on them was designed and constructed as slim as possible, creating a sense of lightness despite their strong contours.
+Two reinforced concrete roofs seem to each balance on two “pebbles.”
+A large emphasis was put into the connection between the load-bearing reinforced concrete “pebbles” and the slabs being as slim as possible, creating a sense of lightness despite their strong contours.

-In order to achieve a high visual and technical quality of the free formed exposed concrete ”pebbles” and benches, these were prefabricated in the factory.
+The free formed exposed concrete ”pebbles” and benches were prefabricated in order to achieve a high visual and technical quality.
 Due to their size and the simplified geometry, the roofs were constructed from in-situ concrete.